-Students must adhere to the campus dress code standards and are expected to dress in a manner that would not be construed as detrimental to the student body, the educational process or wear any clothing which has expressed or implied offensive symbols or language.
-Students should always be cognizant of the first impression of proper dress code and grooming, and note that Everest promotes a professional atmosphere.
-In addition, students may be required to wear uniforms that present a professional appearance and will be asked to adhere to specific campus dress code guidelines.
+Students must adhere to the campus dress code requirements which vary by program based on industry standards.
+Students are expected to dress in a manner that would not be construed as detrimental to the student body or the educational process.
+Students must not wear any clothing that has expressed or implied offensive symbols or language.
+Students should always be aware of the first impression of proper dress code and grooming, and note that Everest promotes a business atmosphere where instructors and guests are professionals and potential employers.
+In addition, students are required to wear uniforms that present a professional appearance.
+Complete details regarding program specific dress code requirements are available in the Academic Dean's office.